Vocational Diploma Courses: 2016

 - Health and Social Care Extended Diploma

-- Information Technology Extended Diploma
+- ICT and Computing Extended Diploma

-- Information Technology Level 2 Diploma
+- Information and Creative Technology Level 2 Diploma

 - Pathways For Students with learning difficulties and disabilities